joeybab3/arduino-lifx-api/README.md

 It requires the [ArduinoJson Library](https://github.com/bblanchon/ArduinoJson)

-As of right now all it can really do is display the bulb stats, stuff like is it on, color, name, brightness.
+It can query the status of the bulb to find things like color/brightness/hue, as well as toggle the power.